silveriordza/Kuarsis-Web-App/README.md

 Kuarxis Owner CEO, CTO: Silverio Rodriguez Alcorta Version Description: ArtPixan WebPage child of Kuarxis Companies, focused on selling Art throu ArtPixan webpage.
 Pixan means spirit in Mayan language.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
 Git Tag: arpixwfdev-v1.0.0.3
+Version date: 5/30/23
+Modificator name: Silverio Rodriguez Alcorta

+ENHANCEMENTS:
+1.- Added the isShippable flag to the ProductEditScreen and to the ProductListAdminScreen, to show when the product is shippable or not, and also to create product with this flag or update the product with this flag.
+2.- Added a LogThis function into the Logger.js file in the utils folder.
+This function will log a user provided message into the console.log only when the LOG_LEVEL constant is equal or greater to 1, this value can be set in the environmentConstants.js file.

+//--------------------------------------------------------------------------------------------------------------------------------------------------
+Git Tag: arpixwfdev-v1.0.0.3
 Version date: 5/27/23